usnistgov/qpx-gamma/README.md

 # qpx-gamma

-Data acquisition and analysis software for multi-detector gamma spectroscopy with Pixie-4.
+Data acquisition and analysis software for multi-detector gamma spectroscopy.
 Developed at NIST.
 No warranty and no endorsement of specific product.
 Please read license and disclaimer.

 Features: